 An initial vet visit for your puppy will likely cost you anywhere from $50-300.

 The price range varies because it’s dependent on your puppy’s health and region where you live.
 It’s recommended that puppies should visit the vet once a month until about four months old.
 So, keep in mind that each visit can cost an average of $150 depending on the needs of your pup.
+Thankfully, dog insurance can help cover some of the financial burden when it comes to the vet bills for your puppy.

 Food and Treats